MSPCA-Angell Headquarters

 Thank you for being interested in volunteering at our Methuen location, MSPCA at Nevins Farm!

-We are seeking dependable, kind, and collaborative individuals age 16 and up to join our team.
-The majority of roles require a weekly on-property commitment at a consistent day and time.
+We are seeking dependable individuals age 16 and up to join our team!
+Most roles require a weekly on-property commitment at a consistent day and time.

-View the procedure for requesting Nevins as your site for court-ordered community service, find the email address for our Volunteer Coordinator, and learn answers to many common questions by checking our Frequently Asked Questions.
+View the procedure to request Nevins as your site for court-ordered community service, find the email address for our Volunteer Coordinator, and learn answers to many common questions by checking our Frequently Asked Questions.

 Frequently Asked Questions